Jorge-Ortiz-Mata/react-native-docker-quickstart/README.md

 There are some specific things you must need to start building your mobile apps.

-1. VS Code instal in your local machine.
+1. VS Code installed in your local machine.
 2. Install **Dev Containers** VS Code extension.
 3. Have Docker installed and running.